scorrette/that-community-bot/README.md

-# ECE Bot
+# That Catchall Bot (TCB)

-The ECE discord bot is currently being designed to fit some odds and ends of features the ECE community may want on the discord server.
+The TCB discord bot is currently being designed to fit some odds and ends of features any community may want on their discord server.

 ## Usage